capital-american/Capital-American-Shaman/src/pages/blog/delta-9-thc.md

 ## How to use Delta 9 THC?

 There are several ways to include delta-9 THC in your daily life.
-You will get several options, from edibles like gummies, chocolates, caramels, popcorn and honey sticks for coffee.
+You will get several options, from edibles like THC gummies, chocolates, caramels, popcorn and honey sticks for coffee.
 It depends on personal preference and desired outcome of the cannabinoid.

 For example, if you consume an edible, it generally takes 45-90 mins for the onset of effects.
 On the other hand, sublingual administration of tinctures will induce the results within a few minutes.

 But if you want fast onset of effects even with THC edibles, look no further than American Shaman.
-The licensed premium cannabis products of American Shaman are made from industrial hemp.
-And many of them also incorporate unique nanotechnology to hasten the commencement time and deliver the appropriate psychoactive properties.
+The premium Delta 9 products of American Shaman are made from industrial hemp.
+Many of them also incorporate unique nanotechnology to hasten the commencement time and deliver the appropriate psychoactive properties.

 Moreover, all the THC products of American shaman come with thorough guidelines for dosing.
-So just by reading the labels, you can understand how much THC you can use.
+By reading the labels, you can get an idea what amounts of THC you want to use.

 ## What makes CBD and Delta 9 different from one another?